Research in this area provides evidence that is useful for health (and social) care policy and commissioning.

 The stroke register

-The stroke register was set up in 1988 to register the new stroke cases in Lambeth (200-250 cases each year) to investigate why Lambeth’s death rates were worse than those in Tunbridge Wells’.
+The stroke register was set up in 1988 to register the new stroke cases in Lambeth (200-250 cases each year) to investigate why Lambeth’s death rates were worse than Tunbridge Wells’.

 The register records patients’ risk factors, such as high blood pressure and cholesterol and details of their treatment such as whether they were admitted to a specialist stroke unit and how much physiotherapy they received.
 Where possible, we do yearly follow-up checks.